 Ariane evokes emotion and character through her 'Clothing Portraiture'.
 Concerned with concepts of observation and hyperrealism, she enjoys the inconsistencies that are the result of translating three dimensions into two; They create a beautiful and dynamic realism, different from what can be accomplished with a two-dimensional reference image.

-Intimate and surreal, her recent series of bathing suits is a celebration of femininity, and the human condition.
+Intimate and surreal, her recent series of bathing suits is a celebration of pleasure, leisure, and the feminine form.
 The drawings, revealing and bold, strike an unashamed tone and exhibit a subtle sexuality.
 Void of a wearer, the clothing becomes animate, declaring itself a subject free for interpretation.

 In the process of transforming the clothing from object to subject, Ariane's practice becomes one in empathy, a chance to explore and understand character and emotion through an inhuman form.
 The subject both there, and not there.

 See Ariane's CV.